apache/cordova-ios/README.md

 A. This relates to framework added for the new UIImagePickerController delegate.
 Add "MobileCoreServices.framework" to your project.
 This only relates to pre-existing projects that have updated their PhoneGapLib.
 New projects should not see this error.

-**Q. I have Framework errors in red when creating a PhoneGap project in Xcode 3.2.3 for iOS 4.0?
+**Q. I have Framework errors in red when creating a PhoneGap project in Xcode 3.2.3 for iOS 4.x?
 How do I fix it?**

 A. Change your Base SDK.
 Go to the Project Menu --> Edit Project Settings --> General Tab --> Base SDK for all Configurations.
-Change it to iPhone Simulator 4.0
+Change it to iOS Device 4.x

+**Q. I still have some "Invalid Architecture" errors.
+Yes, I've looked at the items above.
+How do I fix this?**

+A. The Base SDK for your project and PhoneGapLib must be exactly the same.
+Launch PhoneGapLib.xcodeproj (double-click on it in your project), and set its Base SDK to the same one in your project.

+**Q. I want to have a project-specific copy of PhoneGapLib for my project, not a global one.
+How do I do this?**

+A. In your project, there should be a PhoneGapBuildSettings.xcconfig file.
+Modify the PHONEGAPLIB variable in the file to point to your project specific PhoneGapLib folder.
+You can use relative paths, off $(PROJECT_DIR).

 BUGS?
 -----